 Being baptized into Jesus Christ is our highest calling.
 Nothing is greater than being identified with Jesus Christ.
 The implications are eternal.

-As I progressed in my journey into the Church –– as I began to understood more of the tangible things that mark Catholic life –– I was pulled into the power of the Sacraments.
+As I progressed in my journey into the Church––as I began to understood more of the tangible things that mark Catholic life––I was pulled into the power of the Sacraments.
 I began to think more about my own Baptism (which, until then, had merely been some almost forgotten event in my past history).
-When I came to understand that entering the church and making the sign of the cross with holy water was a recall of my Baptism, I really started to take notice.
+I really started to take notice when I came to understand that when I come to church and make the sign of the cross with holy water it is a renewal of my Baptism.

-I want to challenge you to do something I have done ever since I learned this lesson.
-I use that simple gesture to consciously renew my Baptism.
+I hope it is not redundant to repeat something I said two years ago.
+Maybe you will remember; perhaps some of you have been doing this.
+I want to challenge you to do something I try to do ever since I learned this lesson.
+I use the simple gesture of entering the church to renew my Baptism.
 I try to enter the church early enough not to be hurried, so that I can focus on what I am doing, and then as I dip my finger into the water, I offer a prayer that goes something like this: I belong to you, my Lord.
 I give myself to you fresh and new.
 Let the power of your baptismal waters again make me clean and totally yours.
 In your grace, never let me make this a mindless, mechanical gesture.